swiftlang/swift-evolution/proposals/0362-piecemeal-future-features.md

 ### Swift Package Manager support for upcoming features

 SwiftPM targets should be able to specify the upcoming language features they require.
-Extend `SwiftSetting` with an API to define a upcoming feaure:
+Extend `SwiftSetting` with an API to enable an upcoming feature:

 ```swift
 extension SwiftSetting {